 Zero could be compared to Dante as the white-haired male lead who despise their demonic halves and spend most of their time hunting down monsters, including the ones responsible for the loss of their parents.

-Crowning Music of Awesome: While the anime is so-so, the soundtrack have recieved alot of praise for capturing VK's theme and its characters well.
+Crowning Music of Awesome: While the anime is so-so, the soundtrack have received alot of praise for capturing VK's theme and its characters well.
 Just listen to Kaname's badass or Zero's beautiful theme.

 Designated Hero: Kaname towards the ending, full stop.
 The man reveals himself to have caused Zero's family massacre, mass murders apparent peaceful purebloods, hides behind another pureblood's body to be injured instead of him, treats hunters like ragdolls, badly wounds Ruka (by a stab that was also meant for Zero) and abandons his servant to the hunters, all the while not showing an ounce of remorse or acknowledgment of doing anything bad.
-And yet, because he didn't really kill Aido's father, he suddenly gets the treatment of being "innocent" and noble for his intention of becoming the next furnage, while the purebloods he hunted are presented as dangerous and petty for wanting revenge on him, effectively making them Designated Villains in turn.
+And yet, because he didn't really kill Aido's father, he suddenly gets the treatment of being "innocent" and noble for his intention of becoming the next furnage, while the purebloods he hunted are presented as antagonistic and petty for wanting revenge on him.

 Draco in Leather Pants: Kaname.
 While he has seemingly good intentions in everything he does and genuinly loves Yuuki, he still has a cruel way of treating people, good or bad, by manipulation and even murder with no apparent remorse.
 Some fans still sees him as a saintly character who're only "misunderstood", or whom has the right to treat people how he likes, it still doesn't give him antagonistic qualities.